OrchardCMS/OrchardCore/src/docs/reference/modules/Apis.GraphQL/README.md

 The maximum number of results returned by all paged fields/types.

-*MaxNumberOfResultsValidationMode (enum, Values: Default|Enabled|Disabled, Default: Default)() Specify the validation behaviour if the max number of results is exceeded in a pager paramater
+*MaxNumberOfResultsValidationMode (enum, Values: Default|Enabled|Disabled, Default: Default)() Specify the validation behaviour if the max number of results is exceeded in a pager parameter

 * Default - In production info will be logged and only the max number of results will be returned.
 In development a graphql validation error will be raised.
 * Enabled - a graphql validation error will be raised
 * Disabled - Info will be logged and only the max number of results will be returned